-- 30.4 The Board will liaise closely with its partners to assist licenceholders to comply with the law and the five licensing objectives it seeks to promote.
+- 30.6 Initially, it is anticipated that resources will be targeted towards high-risk premises and activities that require greater attention whilst a lighter touch will be provided in respect of low-risk premises which are well operated. - 30.7 The Board will liaise closely with its partners to assist licenceholders to comply with the law and the five licensing objectives it seeks to promote.
 Proportionate but firm action will be taken against those who commit offences.
-In particular the Board anticipates co-operation with the Police and to share information where appropriate in order to enhance the promotion of the five licensing objectives. - 30.5 When a matter is submitted to the Board by the Licensing Standards Officer, it is expected, except in the most serious cases, that attempts will already have been made through advice, mediation and negotiation to address the matter.
+In particular the Board anticipates co-operation with the Police and to share information where appropriate in order to enhance the promotion of the five licensing objectives. - 30.8 When a matter is submitted to the Board by the Licensing Standards Officer, it is expected, except in the most serious cases, that attempts will already have been made through advice, mediation and negotiation to address the matter.
 It is, therefore, envisaged that very few such cases will need to be submitted to the Board.